 What to Do If Breastfeeding Is Really Hard

-Breast milk is undeniably best from a totally medical view.
-But thank goodness we have formula!
-Some moms choose not to breastfeed and others can’t for medical reasons.
-The decision to breastfeed or not is less black and white for another group of moms—brand new mothers who want to nurse but struggle a great deal in the first few days or weeks.
+Breastmilk is an ultra-nourishing substance for newborns...but thank goodness we have formula!
+Some parents choose not to breastfeed and others can’t for medical reasons.
+And then there's another group of of new parents: Those who want to nurse but struggle a great deal in the first few days or weeks.
 If that describes you, take heart…and read on.

 First of all: We feel for you.
 You might be in real pain and having doubts.
 We hope you take pride in your efforts and stick with it if you can.
 The best way to do that—and hopefully succeed—is to get breastfeeding help.